Hospice is patient and family-centered, meaning that it is designed to look after the needs of the patient as well the needs of the caregiver.

 - Ask what music he/she likes.

-- Ask the survivor if he/she would like to hear books read aloud.
+- Ask the patient if he/she would like to hear books read aloud.

 - Sit in silence together.

-- Make sure the caregiver’s hands are warm before giving a bath or touching the survivor.
+- Make sure the caregiver’s hands are warm before giving a bath or touching the patient.

-- Gently massage the survivor’s hands and feet.
+- Gently massage the patient’s hands and feet.

 - Let him/her know that it is okay to talk about anything, even if those topics are difficult to hear.